 Bertschi School strives to be a community with a growth mindset.
 During the school year, we engage in monthly Community, Department, and Curriculum meetings, which allow our faculty to explore together and push one another to be their best professional selves.
 Summers are also filled with professional growth, as faculty pioneer possible new projects, attend curricular workshops, and participate in a summer reading book group.

-COLLABORATION: Teachers across all grade levels recently worked together to revise the scope and sequence of Bertschi's writing curriculum.
+Teachers across all grade levels work together to stay at the forefront of teaching, recently revising revise the scope and sequence of Bertschi's social-emotional learning curriculum.

 Classroom assistants and Learning Services teachers work with smaller groups to support mathematics at many levels.

 Our teachers' growth mindset is demonstrated to their commitment to ongoing professional development, continuing education, and a self-developed peer observation and growth system.